dariosharp/self-hosted-cloud/README.md

 - Cloud configuration

 ## Introduction
-Creating a personal cloud is a long journey.
-It requires a lot of time to investigate which solution is best for you at the moment of creation.
-I explored multiple technologies, both hardware and software, to create my homemade cloud device based on my requirements.
-I decided to post my journey to help those who want to explore cloud self-hosting.
-Basically, this post is a guide for a younger version of myself looking for their solution.
-If I had had this post available, I would have had an easier path.
-Anyway, this journey has been very helpful for improving my skills and gaining an overview of a world that is not mine.
+Creating a personal cloud is a long journey that requires a lot of time to research and determine which solution is best for you at the time of creation.
+I explored multiple technologies, both hardware and software, to build my homemade cloud device based on my requirements.
+I decided to share my journey to help those who want to explore cloud self-hosting.
+Essentially, this post is a guide for a younger version of myself who was looking for their own solution.
+If I had had access to a post like this, my path would have been much easier.
+Regardless, this journey has been very helpful in improving my skills and gaining an overview of a field that is not my own.

 ### Rationale
-What I'm looking to create is a family cloud, where we can store photos or data with high reliability and integrity, for 4 or 5 people.
-The data must be reachable anywhere with a good user experience.
-Web applications and mobile applications for both Android and iOS must be available.
+What I want to create is a family cloud where we can store photos and data with high reliability and integrity for 4 or 5 people.
+The data must be accessible from anywhere with a good user experience.
+Both web applications and mobile applications for Android and iOS should be available.
 A very important point is security.
-Nobody must be able to access the system; even the system administrator (me) must not be able to access other people's data.
+No one should be able to access the system without authorization, not even the system administrator (me) should have access to other people's data.
-Moreover, price, the device must be "cheap" and must cousume less power as possible.
+Additionally, the device must be affordable and consume as little power as possible.

 ### Consideration
-This blog is not about how to create a self-hostesd cloud, is about how my cosideration my experience aboud self hotest, which could help you to take the best solution for you enviroment.
-My choeses could not match your wish.
-From this experiments I learned multiple new technologies which is not common to use in my daly routene.
-So, I could makes mistekes, I'm not a cloud developer, even a developer.
+This blog is not a step-by-step guide on how to create a self-hosted cloud.
+Instead, it’s about sharing my considerations and experiences with self-hosting, which might help you find the best solution for your own environment.
+My choices might not align with your needs or preferences.
+Through these experiments, I learned about many new technologies that are not commonly part of my daily routine.
+So, I may have made mistakes—I'm not a cloud developer, or even a developer at all.

 ### About me
-I'm self-hosting appassionate with a strong backgound in cybersecurity.
-I have more than 10 yeas os experience in cybersecurity, I tested from cybersecurity prospective multiple applications, from hardware to cloud bases.
+I’m passionate about self-hosting and have a strong background in cybersecurity.
+With over 10 years of experience in the field, I have tested a wide range of applications from a cybersecurity perspective, covering everything from hardware to cloud-based solutions.

 ## Abstract
-An home cloud can provide the privacy and the configuration that no other online solutions can provide.
-After a long journey I decide to use a single board computer, with two 4TB HDDs each in mirroring.
-The Cloud software is based on NextCloud and the NAS capability is handled using ZFS filesystem.
-NextCloud is privacy oriented and ZFS is the most realiable filesystem availible.
-Additionally, the use of Ansible allows me to increse the reliability of the "rack".
+A home cloud can offer the privacy and customization that no other online solutions can provide.
+After a long journey, I decided to use a single-board computer with two 4TB HDDs configured in a mirrored setup.
+The cloud software is based on Nextcloud, and NAS capabilities are managed using the ZFS filesystem.
+Nextcloud is privacy-oriented, and ZFS is one of the most reliable filesystems available.
+Additionally, using Ansible increases the reliability of the setup.

 <img src="https://github.com/user-attachments/assets/cb3f97ec-f006-44e5-897d-2acc8aada9a1" alt="hardware" width="450" height="430">